The 40-gallon tank is a wonderful choice for any experienced or beginner aquarist.

 40 Gallon Tank Setup Ideas

 One of the most popular choices is a community tank.
-It lets you keep many fascinating colorful fish of different sizes alongside beautiful live plants.
+It lets you keep much fascinating colorful fish of different sizes alongside beautiful live plants.

 You can also add decorations and design the tank as you please.